bolitaf88/pandas-challenge/README.md

 Subsequently, if I run any syntax on my computer and it doesn't work, then I'll just provide a notepad with the syntax for grading.
 I don't mind losing points for the product.
 Moreover, I'll also be expecting feedback on my challenges to see how I can make significant improvement.

+please see the file that called "pycitysch_syntax.txt" for all the syntaxes used.
+Thank you.